- Purchase the complete Expat Arrivals Indonesia Guide (PDF)

 + PRO: Vibrant nightlife and entertainment

-The nightlife in Indonesian cities is vibrant and modern and there is a thriving music scene with bands playing almost every night of the week, so it’s not difficult to have a good time if one knows where to look for it.
-In Jakarta, the cultural side of life is very rich with regular art shows, music and film festivals.
+The nightlife in Indonesian cities is vibrant and varied, so it’s not difficult to have a good time if one knows where to look for it.
+In Jakarta, the cultural side of life is rich with regular art shows, live music, and film festivals.
 International rock bands and famous singers regularly perform gigs hosted in the city.

 - CON: Conservative culture

-Expats in Indonesia will find themselves having to adjust to and respect the local customs, whether cultural or religious.
-Indonesian society is largely Muslim and conservative.
-This may take some readjustment, particularly for Western expats.
-The dress code is more modest and conservative than what some expats may be used to.
-Skirts above the knee are considered indecent, and tighter control over women's attire is prevalent in Indonesia.
+Expats in Indonesia will find themselves having to adjust to and respect the local customs.
+Islam is the majority religion and carries a conservative culture that may be difficult for expats to understand.
+The dress code is more modest than what some expats may be used to, and it's best to wear loose-fitted clothing and to cover knees and shoulders.

 + PRO: Expat organisations

-For expats, especially women who feel isolated from their compatriots, there are a number of well-run and established organisations which host weekly meetings, various events and fundraisers, as well as giving informative talks about the realities of life as an expat woman in Indonesia.
-They offer support through their meetings and network and can give help and advice on any number of issues that may arise.
-This may be especially helpful for women who are new to Indonesia and are trying to get established and settled in a country far away from their friends and family.
+For expats, especially women who feel isolated from their compatriots, there are a number of well-run and established organisations which host meetings, events and talks.
+They offer support and can give help and advice on any number of issues that may arise.

-There are various organisations that expats can join to volunteer if they would like to support one of the myriad charities that work in Indonesia.
+There are also various organisations that expats can join and volunteer with if they would like to support one of the many charities that work in Indonesia.
 The very young, the elderly and the sick are particularly vulnerable.

 - CON: Social inequalities and poverty

-Poverty and the disparity between the rich and the poor is something that some expats might find quite shocking.
+Indonesia's poverty and the disparity between the rich and the poor is something that expats might find quite shocking.
 Nothing can prepare expats for this, especially those coming from more developed and richer nations.
-It’s not uncommon to see small children with babies tied to their fronts, ducking and diving through the heavy, polluted traffic, and begging in Indonesian cities.
+It’s not uncommon to see small children with babies tied to their fronts, ducking and diving through the heavy, polluted traffic and begging in Indonesian cities.
 For many Indonesians, living in poverty is all that they have ever known and there are few support systems to change this situation.

 Accommodation in Indonesia